 After you enter a bucket name, click the 'Test Connection' button.
 If an error comes up the bucket name you have entered is likely already taken.

-In the screenshot below, the bucket name 'dropzone' has been entered and an error is shown as this bucket name has already been used by someone else.
+In the screenshot shown in Step 7, the bucket name 'dropzone' has been entered and an error is shown as this bucket name has already been used by someone else.

 The Access Key ID and Secret Access Key in the example below are not real access keys.
 They have been randomly generated for this example.